DEFRA/node-mcp-server-demo/README.md

 nvm use
 ```

-## Local development
+## Local Development

 ### Setup

-Create a `.env` file in the root of the project directory.
+Create a `.env` file in the root of the project directory:

 ```bash
 touch .env